ObsessiveCompulsiveAudiophile/SubOptimizerGPU/README.md

-# SubOptimizerGPU
-Multiple subwoofer relative time delay and inversion optimizer (Windows only, requires NVDIA GPU)

-Ultrafast (memory coalescing optimized GPU parallelization) brute force (results are optimal) muiltiple subwoofer time delay and inversion optimizer.
-It's almost instant for any time delay step for up to 3 subs.
-With 4 subs it can chew through a trillion iterations in a couple of hours (RTX3090 compute 86) but you can use 0.1ms steps or larger for much quicker results.
-It needs frequency and phase responses of all subs as .txt files.
-Comma or tab separated REW .txt exports (prefer 96 ppo) will work.
-Subwoofers should have been measured with timing reference at the same mic position.

-Compile with "Use Fast Math" (or run the .exe file directly - compute_52 (Maxwell) or higher)

-Export subwoofer measurements as .txt from REW (use 96 ppo fro optimal results)
+Multi-Subwoofer Time Delay & Polarity Optimizer (CUDA | Windows | NVIDIA GPU) A GPU-accelerated brute-force optimizer for aligning multiple subwoofers via relative time delay and polarity (inversion).
+This tool ensures optimal results by exhaustively evaluating all possible combinations within the specified delay range.

+🚀 Key Features
+Brute-force precision: Exhaustive search guarantees the best alignment—no approximations or shortcuts.

+GPU-accelerated: Optimized for memory coalescing and parallel execution on NVIDIA GPUs using CUDA.

+Blazing fast: Near-instant results for up to 3 subs.
+With 4 subs, it can power through up to 1 trillion iterations in just a few hours on an RTX 3090 (Compute Capability 8.6).

+Flexible resolution: Use fine delay steps (e.g. 0.1 ms) or coarser ones for faster results.

+Human-hearing-aware optimization: Uses linearly weighted magnitude sums that approximate human hearing when REW exports use the PPO scale.

+📦 Requirements
+Windows PC

+NVIDIA GPU (Compute Capability 5.2 / Maxwell or newer — RTX 3000+ recommended)

+CUDA 12.9

+Visual Studio 2022 (for building from source) or use the included .exe

+Subwoofer measurements exported from REW as .txt files

+Tab- or comma-separated formats supported

+Use 96 PPO for best results

+All subwoofers must be measured at the same mic position with a timing reference

+🛠️ Build Instructions
+To build from source:

-Written in VS Studio 2022 with Cuda 12.9
+Open the project in Visual Studio 2022

-OCA
+Set CUDA to version 12.9

+Enable "Use Fast Math" in CUDA build settings

+Build and run!

+Or, just use the precompiled binary:
+_win64_RTX3000+seriesGPU.exe

+📁 Input Files
+Export each subwoofer's frequency and phase response from REW (.txt format).
+Measurements should be aligned to a timing reference and taken from the same mic position.

+👨‍💻 About
+This tool uses a deliberately simple (and "dumb") brute-force method, exploiting modern GPU speed to guarantee optimal alignment.
+While not elegant, it's effective and fast—especially on high-end NVIDIA GPUs.

 Sample screen output: